 This button toggles locking of the main tuning knob, to prevent accidental frequency changes.
-When the button is active, the [Main] Tuning Knob (#34), described previously) can still be turned, but the frequency will not change, and the LED inside the button will glow red.
+When the button is active, the [Main Tuning Dial] knob (#34), described previously) can still be turned, but the frequency will not change, and the LED inside the button will glow red.